awsdocs/amazon-redshift-management-guide/doc_source/configuring-db-encryption-api.md

-# Configuring Database Encryption Using the Amazon Redshift API and AWS CLI<a name="configuring-db-encryption-api"></a>
+# Configuring database encryption using the Amazon Redshift API and AWS CLI<a name="configuring-db-encryption-api"></a>

 Use the Amazon Redshift API and AWS Command Line Interface \(AWS CLI\) to configure encryption key options for Amazon Redshift databases\.
-For more information about database encryption, see [Amazon Redshift Database Encryption](working-with-db-encryption.md)\.
+For more information about database encryption, see [Amazon Redshift database encryption](working-with-db-encryption.md)\.

-## Configuring Amazon Redshift to Use AWS KMS Encryption Keys Using the Amazon Redshift API and AWS CLI<a name="manage-aws-kms-api-cli"></a>
+## Configuring Amazon Redshift to use AWS KMS encryption keys using the Amazon Redshift API and AWS CLI<a name="manage-aws-kms-api-cli"></a>

 You can use the following Amazon Redshift API actions to configure Amazon Redshift to use AWS KMS encryption keys\.
 +  [CreateCluster](https://docs.aws.amazon.com/redshift/latest/APIReference/API_CreateCluster.html)